Bickerstaffe C.E Primary School – Determined Admission Policy 08/018

 Applications for admission to the school should be made on the online admissions system accessed via www.lancashire.gov.uk (search A-Z for ‘school admissions’) or from your relevant council website.
 (This depends on your address.)

-The number of places available for admission to the Reception class in the year 2023 will be a maximum of 15.
-This arrangement follows consultation between the governing body, the Diocesan Board of Education, Local Authorities and other admissions authorities in the area.
+The number of places available for admission to the Reception class in the year 2024 will be a maximum of 15. .
 The governing body will not place any restrictions on admissions to the Reception class unless the number of children for whom admission is sought exceeds this number.
 By law, no infant class may contain more than thirty children.

 The Governing Body operates a system of equal preferences under which they consider all preferences equally and the Local Authority notifies parents of the result.
 In the event that there are more applicants than places, after admitting all children with a statement of educational need naming the school, the governing body will allocate places using the following criteria, which are listed in order of priority: